ttab/amqp-as-promised/README.md

 ### `errorHandler`

 *Since 2.0.0* connection errors are rethrown to crash process.

 * `errorHandler`: sets a handler function to receive the error instead of throwing to process.
+This option is deprecated, as a better way to do this is to attach an `error` event handler.

 ### `waitForConnection`